status-im/nim-json-serialization/README.md

 ## Special types

-  - **JsonString**: Use this type if you want to parse a Json value to a valid Json document contained in a string.
+  - **JsonString**: Use this type if you want to parse a JSON value to a valid JSON document contained in a string.
-  - **JsonVoid**: Use this type to skip a valid Json value.
+  - **JsonVoid**: Use this type to skip a valid JSON value.
-  - **JsonNumber**: Use this to parse a valid Json number including the fraction and exponent part.
+  - **JsonNumber**: Use this to parse a valid JSON number including the fraction and exponent part.
     - Please note that this type is a generic, it support `uint64` and `string` as generic param.
     - The generic param will define the integer and exponent part as `uint64` or `string`.
     - If the generic param is `uint64`, overflow can happen, or max digit limit will apply.
     - If the generic param is `string`, the max digit limit will apply.
     - The fraction part is always a string to keep the leading zero of the fractional number.
-  - **JsonValueRef**: Use this type to parse any valid Json value into something like stdlib/JsonNode.
+  - **JsonValueRef**: Use this type to parse any valid JSON value into something like stdlib/JsonNode.
     - `JsonValueRef` is using `JsonNumber` instead of `int` or `float` like stdlib/JsonNode.

 ## Flavor